EUGENE KARDASH

 Possible color schemes for the users to choose from:

-technology, I wanted to utilize SVG vector graphics, instead of raster
+In the attempt of promoting the modern technology, I wanted to utilize SVG vector graphics, instead of raster PNG.
+For loading spinner, for example.

 Read my blog post: SVG - XML based vector graphics to replace GIFs and PNGs